cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 >
 > And the next stage that a lot of people go through, is that you learn more techniques, and more complex ways of solving problems, and then you get excited about them and start to apply them everywhere possible.
 So instead of using the simplest possible solution, you end up creating something that’s probably overly complex or uses some overly general formulation.
 >
-> And then eventually you get past that and it’s about understanding, “What are the techniques at my disposal?
+> And then eventually you get past that and it’s about understanding, “what are the techniques at my disposal?
 Which techniques fit this problem most naturally?
 How can I express myself as clearly as possible, so I can understand what I am doing, and so other people can understand what I am doing?”
-Think about code as communication.
+I talk about this a lot but think explicitly about code as communication.
 You are obviously telling the computer what to do, but ideally you want to write code to express what it means or what it is trying to do as well, so when others read it and when you in the future reads it, you can understand some of the reasoning.

 ~ Hadley Wickham [Advice to Young and Old R Programmers](https://www.r-bloggers.com/advice-to-young-and-old-programmers-a-conversation-with-hadley-wickham/)

 <br>
 <br>

 *** { @unit = "", @title = "Unit Overview", @reading, @foldout }

 <br>

 ## Description

 This section introduces the Core R graphics engine.

 ## Learning Objectives